tahakocabuga/rockpaperscissors/README.md

 ## How to use?

-If you have an Java IDE you can create a project and add Main.java in src folder then you can copy the code.
+If you have an Java IDE you can create a project and add Main.java in src folder then you can copy the code or just download.

 ### I can't find the codes